bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/monitor.rst

 """""""""""""

-The **Traffic Graph** view gives you a quick overview of inbound  and outbound communication channels to and from the |ivy-engine|.
+The **Traffic Graph** view gives you a quick overview of inbound  and outbound communication channels to and from the Axon Ivy Engine.
 The more request a certain communication channel has the wider it is displayed.
 The color reflects the response times.
 Green means fast response times.
 Red means slow request times relative to the other communication channels.
 The color of the source or target of a communication link indicates if there are errors.